Hitoki Iwase's 407 NPB Saves - The Iron Arm Who Set an Unreachable Record

 Iron Arm Secrets

 Iwase's 20-year closer longevity stemmed from body care and mechanical consistency.
 Daily stretching and training minimized shoulder and elbow stress.
 His near-sidearm left-handed delivery reduced physical burden, enabling sustained performance.
-Iwase stated closers depend on their bodies, prioritizing physical care for career longevity.
+Iwase prioritized physical care above all else, understanding that a closer's career depends on maintaining bodily health for as long as possible.
 Like Mariano Rivera's 19-year closer tenure, Iwase maintained his guardian role for 20 years.

 Iwase's Legacy